lmc2179/lmc2179.github.io/drafts/simple_sampling.md

 ```

-## An interesting connection between the Bayesian and Frequentist worlds: Laplace and the Fisher information
+## An interesting connection between the large-sample properties of the Bayesian and Frequentist worlds: Laplace's approximation and the Fisher information

 http://gregorygundersen.com/blog/2019/11/28/asymptotic-normality-mle/